 I wasn’t the only one who noticed.
 Jonathan Bernstein of Bloomberg View points out that the Democrats expressed their liberal values in religious language whereas Donald Trump’s acceptance speech was entirely secular.

 While the Democrats constantly referred to God and religious values, the Republicans in their references to religion were specific — repealing the “Johnson amendment,” protecting bakeries from having to cater gay weddings.

 This is unusual.
 As Matt Grossmann and David A. Hopkins, two political scientists, have argued, the Democrats tend to speak about concrete issues that appeal to their disparate constituencies (blacks, gays, women, workers) whereas Republicans emphasize conservative ideology.

-I’ve written before about the possibility of a political realignment in the United States and these two conventions suggest to me that such a shift is becoming more probable.
+I’ve written before about the possibility of a political realignment in the United States and these two conventions suggest that such a shift is underway.

 When Republicans nominated a thrice-married would-be authoritarian misogynist and racist for the presidency, they surrendered their claim to be the party of “real” America.

 Trump’s supporters harken back to a country that never was.
 Democrats are optimistic about what the rest of the twenty-first century will bring.